eddiecorrigall/eddiecorrigall.github.io/hugo/content/posts/shed/index.md

 ![Roof Installation](./roof-installation.jpg)

-Using a ladder we lined up sheathing with the rafters, and screwed the boards down.
+Up on a ladder we lined up sheathing with the rafters, and screwed the boards down.
 Everything was going well except one corner, which wasn't square.
 It can be tricky to find out where the shape was lost, so you have to play detective.

 1. Check the square of the base plate
 1. Check the square of the top plate